traefik/traefik/docs/content/providers/docker.md

 _Optional_

-Defines the TLS configuration to use for the secure connection to Docker.
+Defines the TLS configuration used for the secure connection to Docker.

 #### `ca`